DataDog/apps/docs/en/programming-model.md

 ## API Access

-Many apps may need to access data from the [DataDog public API](https://docs.datadoghq.com/api/) in order to implement custom functionality.
+Many apps may need to access data from the [Datadog public API](https://docs.datadoghq.com/api/) in order to implement custom functionality.
 An API client is provided at `client.api` for this purpose:

 ```js
 client.api.get('/api/v1/query', {